-The BRC proposed a program that would be financed by an assessment on softwood lumber domestic manufacturers and importers and administered by a board of industry members selected by the Secretary.
-The initial assessment rate would be \$0.35 per thousand board feet shipped within or imported to the United States and could be increased up to a maximum of \$0.50 per thousand board feet.
-Entities that domestically ship or import less than 15 million board feet would be exempt along with shipments exported outside of the United States.
-Assessed entities would not pay assessments on the first 15 million board feet shipped or imported.
-The purpose of the program would be to strengthen the position of softwood lumber in the marketplace, maintain and expand markets for softwood lumber, and develop new uses for softwood lumber within the United States.
-A referendum will be held among eligible domestic manufacturers and importers to determine whether they favor implementation of the program prior to it going into effect.
-A majority of domestic manufacturers and importers by both number and volume represented in the referendum must support the program for it to be implemented.
+As recommended by the BRC, the program will be financed by an assessment on softwood lumber domestic manufacturers and importers and administered by a board of industry members selected by the Secretary.
+The initial assessment rate will be \$0.35 per thousand board feet shipped within or imported to the United States and can be increased up to a maximum of \$0.50 per thousand board feet.
+Entities that domestically ship or import less than 15 million board feet will be exempt along with shipments exported outside of the United States, Assessed entities will not pay assessments on the first 15 million board feet shipped or imported.
+The purpose of the program is to strengthen the position of softwood lumber in the marketplace, maintain and expand markets for softwood lumber, and develop new uses for softwood lumber within the United States.
+A referendum was held among eligible domestic manufacturers and importers to determine whether they favored implementation of the program prior to it going into effect.
+Sixty-seven percent of those voting in the referendum representing 80 percent of the volume represented in the referendum approved implementation of the program.
 The specific provisions of the program are discussed below.

-Provisions of Proposed Program
+Provisions of Program